MihirKakkar/FriendlyEats/README.md

 # FriendlyEats
-This is a project my team worked on at Starterhacks usingFirebase's API
+This is a project my team worked on at Starterhacks using Firebase's API